Here’s what’s happening Friday with the pandemic in the U.S.:

 THREE THINGS TO KNOW TODAY

-THE NUMBERS: The seven-day rolling average for daily new deaths in the U.S. rose over the past two weeks from 2,646 on Dec.
+THE NUMBERS: The seven-day rolling average for daily new deaths in the U.S. decreased in the last two weeks from 2,646 on Dec.
 17 to 2,387.7 on Dec.
 31, according to data from Johns Hopkins University.

 Find AP’s full coverage of the coronavirus pandemic at https://apnews.com/hub/coronavirus-pandemic